tonykwok/tonykwok/README.md

 Hi there!

 My name is [Tony Guo](https://tonykwok.github.io/).
-I'm an engineer on the Camera Application team at **.
+I'm an engineer on the Camera Application team at Xiaomi.

 Prior to that, I was a technical lead on the Xperia<sup>TM</sup> Camera Application team at Sony, China.